PoweR Girls

-PoweR Girls was a 2005 MTV reality TV series about press maven Lizzie Grubman mentoring a team of young hopeful publicists as they work their way in the world of celebrities, glamour and public relations to ultimately earn a permanent spot on Grubman's team (along with her respect).
+PoweR Girls is a 2005 MTV reality television series about press maven Lizzie Grubman mentoring a team of young hopeful publicists as they work their way in the world of celebrities, glamour and public relations to ultimately earn a permanent spot on Grubman's team (along with her respect).

 Plot

 The show took its name from a 1998 New York Magazine cover story written by Vanessa Grigoriadis about Grubman.
 It followed Grubman and four young female assistants, Rachel Krupa, Ali Zweben, Kelly Brady, and Millie Monyo, doing the work of celebrity publicists in Manhattan: planning nightclub openings and album launches, mingling with celebrities and the press.
 The four competed for a permanent role in Lizzie Grubman Public Relations, relying on a combination of their skills and sex appeal.
 Grubman took the mentor role, paralleling Donald Trump in The Apprentice.

 The show also featured various other characters through events, parties and day-to-day office activities.
 One featured character was then intern Anthony Berklich who showed-up in two of the episodes.